zvictor/tina.io/content/blog/Self-Hosted-Demo.md

 #### `Level`

 You must provide an [abstract-level database](https://github.com/Level/abstract-level 'Abstract Level ') implementation.
 In our example we have used [mongodb-level](https://github.com/tinacms/mongodb-level#readme 'mongodb-level') which is a LevelDB implementation maintained by the TinaCMS team.
-You are free to use the mongodb example or make your own level implementation and use that instead.
+You are free to use the mongodb example or make your own LevelDB implementation and use that instead.

-The Database is an ephemeral cacheing layer so that when you query your content it is not necessary to retrieve it from the git provider.

 #### `onPut` and `onDelete`

 The onPut and onDelete functions are used to update the git repository when there are updates and deletes via TinaCMS.
 In our example we show how to save data to Github but feel free to swap our example for any git provider.

+The onPut function takes a key and a value parameter.
+The key is the path to the file in the repository that was updated and the value is the file contents.
+The onDelete function takes a key value, which is the path to the file in the repository that was deleted.

 ### Using the database on the server

 Querying the database from the server works a bit different when using self hosted Tina.
-When using tina, you can normally use the [client](https://tina.io/docs/features/data-fetching/ 'The Tina Client').
-But since you are self hosting, it is likely that that the GraphQL endpoint will not be available at build time (For example, if you are using Next.js api endpoints).
-So when querying your content from the server it is suggestion that you use the database directly.
-We have created an example of what this looks like.&#x20;
+When using tina, you can normally use [The Tina Client](https://tina.io/docs/features/data-fetching/ 'The Tina Client').
+But when self hosting, it is likely that that the GraphQL endpoint will not be available at build time (For example, if you are using Next.js api endpoints).
+So when querying content from the server we recommend querying the database directly.
+We have created an example of what this looks like.
+The following examples demonstrates this:

 ##### `lib/databaseConnection.ts`&#x20;